Kevin Connolly is a media leader with more than 25 years in professional communications.

 He later earned credits for a master’s degree in Public Administration from Florida Gulf Coast University.
 He also completed classes at Seminole State College of Florida in biology, microbiology, chemistry, anatomy and physiology.

 He taught advanced journalism students about public-affairs reporting for two semesters at the University of Central Florida in Orlando.

 Kevin received training at the Poynter Institute, a journalism school in St. Petersburg, Florida, and belongs to Investigative Reporters and Editors, a grassroots nonprofit dedicated to improving the quality of in-depth reporting, and the Society for Professional Journalists.

 He completed a leadership program through the Tribune Company, a Chicago-based media conglomerate that included the Chicago Tribune, Los Angeles Times, Orlando Sentinel, Sun-Sentinel and The Baltimore Sun.

 Kevin gives back to the community as often as he can.
 Invited by the DeBary city manager, Kevin was a moderator of a public forum in 2019 that gave residents an opportunity to learn about a proposed half-cent sales tax for public infrastructure projects.
 He guided the discussion between elected and appointed officials and audience with mixed opinions about the proposal.

 His public service includes leadership and positions of trust with the Cub Scouts and Boy Scouts.

-He also serves on Volusia County's Children and Families Advisory Board.
+He recently served on Volusia County's Children and Families Advisory Board.